leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 This section covers your basic networking and network services, Do you know your IP address from your MAC address, how routing and networking works, Which IP address are non routable?
 You should be familiar with this section if you have worked with networks before and you should be relatively OK here.
+RTFM has a nice network lookup table, and ipcalc is your friend for getting a broadcast and network address.
 </td>
 </tr>